Brody is a city located in the northeastern part of Lviv region of Ukraine. It is an important railway and highway junction of the region.

 Tyszkiewicz Palace.
 This elegant English-style palace was built by Countess Tyszkiewicz in 1909.
-The palace is standing on the shore of picturesque pond in Old Brody suburb.
+The palace is standing on the shore of a picturesque pond in Old Brody suburb.
 A small two-storey building with a colonnade is richly decorated with molding.
-Unfortunately original interiors were not preserved.
+Unfortunately, original interiors were not preserved.
 Nizkaya Street, 15.

 Brody famous people monument

 Nativity Church.
-The church of the Nativity of the Blessed Virgin Mary has been the main Orthodox church of the city over the centuries.
-Presumably the church was founded in the 16th century.
+The church of the Nativity of the Blessed Virgin Mary was the main Orthodox church of the city over the centuries.
+Presumably, the church was founded in the 16th century.
 It is believed that the first wooden church was built in 1600.

-Church of St. Yur.
-The church is an outstanding building in the style of Galician folk architecture built in the early 17th century.
+St. Yur Church.
+This church is an outstanding building built in the style of Galician folk architecture in the early 17th century.
 The church was renovated in 1867.
 Beautiful iconostasis in the Rococo style can be found inside.
 Russkaya Street.

 The Great Synagogue.
 Choral synagogue was built in 1742.
 During the World War II, the synagogue was heavily damaged and was not restored after.
 Today, the building is in a dilapidated condition.
 Goncharskaya Street, 12.